Gabriela Rodríguez de Bukele

 Rodríguez was born in San Salvador.
 She holds a doctorate in prenatal psychology and founded PrePare, the first center for prenatal teaching in El Salvador, in October 2010.
 She married Bukele in 2014 and served as Secretary for Women during his tenure as Mayor of San Salvador (2015–2018), when she helped to create projects supporting women's rights and culture.
-Rodríguez founded the San Salvador Ballet group during her time as a Secretary for Women in San Salvador.
+Rodríguez founded the San Salvador Ballet group during her time as Secretary for Women in San Salvador.

-After Bukele's victory at the 2019 Salvadoran presidential election, Rodríguez was involved in the selection process for the government's Cabinet.
+After Bukele's victory at the 2019 Salvadoran presidential election, Rodríguez was involved in the selection process for the government's cabinet.

 Early life

 Gabriela Roberta Rodríguez Perezalonso was born on 31 March 1985 in San Salvador, the capital of El Salvador.
 She is the youngest of four daughters and her husband has claimed she has Sephardic Jewish ancestry.
 Her father is José Roberto Rodríguez Trabanino, a Salvadoran investor, while her mother, Arena Perezalonso de Rodríguez, is a Nicaraguan who served as a member of the Chamber of Commerce and Industry in El Salvador.
 She showed an interest in ballet at an early age and joined the dance company Fundación Ballet de El Salvador.